Opiates

 However, injecting the opiates still remain the more effective way of taking them, especially in the instance of morphine, which, compared to other opiates, is poorly absorbed even from the stomach.

-In effect, till date, intravenous injection continues to be the most effective and fastest means for delivering opiates into the bloodstream.
 As intravenous injection is comparatively difficult as well as a dangerous method compared to other methods, most people using opiates do not use this means.

 Rather, majority of the people would prefer to start taking opiates by injecting the drugs just below the skin (subcutaneously).
 Usually, heroin powder is liquefied in water and then injected.